 Experience & Qualifications

-Applications for this position will close, Wednesday 20th December 2017, 5:00pm and must include:
+Applications for this position will close, Monday, 16 July 2018, 12:00pm (AEST) and must include:

 For more information on this position or any other opportunities at AFL Cape York, please contact:

 Toowoomba Grammar School is a non–denominational school for boys from Prep to Year 12, with a current enrolment of over 1200.
 Boarders from throughout Australia constitute approximately one–third of the Senior School enrolment.
 It is one of the nine member schools of the GPS Association of Queensland.

 Applications are invited for the following position at Toowoomba Grammar School

 The School seeks a Resident Boarding Supervisor to assist in the School’s boarding houses to commence as soon as the successful applicant is available.

 The Resident Boarding Supervisor will take an interest in the welfare and activities of the boys and will work together with the Housemaster and other resident staff to maintain an inclusive and organised environment.

 Free accommodation and meals will be provided in exchange for part-time supervision of the boys in the Boarding House during school term-time only.
 This position would particularly suit a single person seeking low cost accommodation in return for limited hours of duty on some mornings and/or evenings and the occasional weekend.
 The successful applicant will be expected to be involved in the School’s Co-Curricular Program e.g. coaching sport (paid position).